-In connection with the Quarterly Report of Curtiss-Wright Corporation (the "Company") on Form 10-Q for the period ended March 31, 2019 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), David C. Adams, as Chairman and Chief Executive Officer of the Company, and Glenn E. Tynan, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C. section 1350, that to the best of his knowledge:
+In connection with this Amendment No. 1 to the Quarterly Report of Curtiss-Wright Corporation (the "Company") on Form 10-Q/A for the period ended March 31, 2019 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), David C. Adams, as Chairman and Chief Executive Officer of the Company, and Glenn E. Tynan, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C. section 1350, that to the best of his knowledge: